carloslk18/carloslk18/README.md

 <h3>- Informations -</h3>

 - 😄 </b>Pronouns:</b> He/Him
-- 🔭 I’m currently working on Sonda IT in Brazil
+- 🔭 I’m currently working on Deal Technologies in Brazil
 - 🌱 Proficiency with C# and TypeScript
 - 📫 How to reach me: carloslk18@gmail.com